akarsh1888/questions/README.md

 21. caching & logging for both client side vs server side
 22. HTML5 vs CSS3
 (latest input type tags + how to apply linear gradient on text + without transition how to achieve same thing)
+23. drag and drop nested li ..make any node the child or the parent